Templates and Instructions for Authors

 J-ERM publishes two main types of articles: papers and comments.

-The maximum page number is 6 for a Research paper and 10 for a Review paper, without counting the citation pages and the Visual Summary/Take-home Messages page.
+The maximum number of pages without incurring overlength fees is 8 for a Research paper and 12 for a Review paper, without counting the citation pages and the Graphical Abstract.

-Please note that the first page should be the page for “Visual Summary” and “Take-Home Messages” as same as first page in the template WORD file.
 The format should follow the template.
 The submission manuscript should be one single pdf file.
 Please do not include individual figure graphical files.
-For resubmission, please include one highlight-marked manuscript pdf file indicating changes from the previous submission and the revised manuscript pdf file.
-Both should include the first page of Visual Summary and Take-Home Messages.
+For resubmission, please include a marked-changes manuscript pdf file indicating changes from the previous submission, a response-to-reviewers file and the revised manuscript pdf file.

 Download the Word template.